jjwatt/yooxn/README.md

   --debug              Set loglevel to DEBUG
 ```

 I've tried it on many examples.
 It compiles most `tal` files now, even newer ones.
-Includes are implemented, but includes might be broken in Pass 2 with the latest changes.
-I'm going to look at those again next, along with cleaning up the code.
+Includes are implemented and work, too.